marknotton/loggerer/README.md

 ### Keywords

-If an segments string contains a keyword (case sensitive) from the 'keywords' theme group, then the relative text colour will be applied to that section of the log.
+If a segments string contains a keyword (case sensitive) from the 'keywords' theme group, then the relative text colour will be applied to that section of the log.
 See theming below.

 ```js
 log("Deleted", "/assets/images/logo.jpg", "and there's nothing you can do about it!")